Find out who you are and do it on purpose.-Dolly Parton

 I learned that addiction recovery is much more than stopping drinking.
 It’s about getting honest and digging deep to understand yourself and acknowledge what you’ve been through and how that impacts your behavior.

 It was there that I learned how to implement healthy boundaries in my life.
 Before that, I thought I owed everyone whatever they wanted from me.
 I did not feel I had the right to say no to anything.

-Slowly, I realized it’s not selfish to set boundaries or eliminate toxic people from your life.
-Here are three things I learned about boundaries that surprised me:
+Slowly, I realized it’s not selfish to set boundaries or remove toxic people from your life.
+Here are three things I learned about setting boundaries that surprised me:

 1. Setting boundaries is authentic.

 It means being clear about what you want and don’t want.
 It’s honoring to both yourself and the people around you.
 People aren’t mind readers.
-That’s why you need to tell people how to treat you.
+That’s why you need to explicitly communicate your needs and limits.

 “People-pleasing” sounds nice, but it’s a form of deception because you’re not being honest about what you want.
 You internalize that self-abandonment and do things like drinking or eating too much to try and feel better.

 My confidence grew as my choices aligned more with my desires than trying to please other people.
 My opinion about myself changed when I stopped putting myself last and began to prioritize my own needs and communicate them clearly to others.

 When you set healthy boundaries, you begin to believe your needs matter.
 As you fulfill those needs, you rely less on unhealthy coping mechanisms to feel okay.
 And you feel better about yourself in the process.